OpenLiberty/ci.gradle/docs/prepareFeature.md

 ### Examples
+1. Place your user feature ESA file in Maven local repository or Maven Central repository.
-1. Create a `features-bom` file for the user feature.
+2. Create a `features-bom` file for the user feature in Maven local repository or Maven Central repository.
 The `features-bom` artifact in each groupId provides the bill of materials (BOM) for each Maven artifacts.
  ```xml
 <project>
   <modelVersion>4.0.0</modelVersion>